 PP30 Concerned that the lack of high-quality data required to provide viable baselines and measure progress towards the Sustainable Development Goals for persons with disabilities poses a significant challenge to effectively monitor the implementation of the 2030 Agenda for Sustainable Development for persons with disabilities, and in this regard welcoming the call for the disaggregation of data by disability in the 2030 Agenda, which recognizes the need to significantly increase the availability of high-quality, accessible, timely and reliable data to measure progress in the implementation of the Goals for persons with disabilities,

-1. Takes note with appreciation of the report of the Secretary-General, entitled “Inclusive development for persons with disabilities”, on the implementation of General Assembly resolutions 71/165, and 68/3 of 23 September 2013;
+1. Takes note with appreciation of the report of the Secretary-General, entitled “Inclusive development for persons and with disabilities”, on the implementation of General Assembly resolutions73/142, and 68/3 of 23 September 2013;

 2. Expresses appreciation to Member States and United Nations entities that have submitted information on progress made towards the realization of the internationally agreed development goals, including on specific priorities for action, and data and analysis on persons with disabilities, and urges Member States and relevant United Nations entities to submit information for inclusion in the report of the Secretary-General on the implementation of the present resolution;